-Python Scripting Manual for CC3D, Release 4.2.1 . ,
+Python Scripting Manual for CC3D, Release 4.2.4 The state of the s

 How to use Python in CompuCell3D

 The most convenient way to start Python scripting in CC3D is by learning Twedit++.
 With just few clicks you will be able to create a template of working CC3D simulation which then you can customize to fit your needs.
 Additionally, each CC3D installation includes examples of simple simulations that demonstrate usage of most important CC3D features and studying these will give you a lot of insight into how to build Python scripts in CC3D.